Yalding to Borough Green walk

 The Queens Head pub on the Book route has closed and is now a housing development.
 As noted above, the Book route is now an option for picnickers, with no pub on this route.

-The pub on the Beeches route is The Moody Mare , Mereworth (tel 01622 813 038), serving food midday to 9 pm weekdays, and until 7 pm on Sundays, from a good, varied menu.
+The pub on the Beeches route is The Moody Mare , Mereworth (tel 01622 813 038), some 7.1 km into the walk, serving food midday to 9 pm weekdays, and until 7 pm on Sundays, from a good, varied menu.
 This establishment in its previous incarnations was called the Beeches Country Pub and Restaurant, and before that, the Old Beech Inn.
 Neither was walker friendly, but in its guise as the Moody Mare its management welcomes walkers.

-The pub on the route to West Peckham is the walker friendly Swan on the Green (tel 01622 812 271), an attractive and cosy country pub in the heart of the small village of West Peckham, which serves food in informal and formal (restaurant) areas between midday to 2 pm weekdays and midday to 2-30 pm on Sundays.
+The pub on the route to West Peckham is the walker friendly Swan on the Green (tel 01622 812 271), some 6.8 km into the walk, an attractive and cosy country pub in the heart of the small village of West Peckham, which serves food in informal and formal (restaurant) areas between midday to 2 pm weekdays and midday to 2-30 pm on Sundays.
 This pub has its own micro brewery in its grounds, a bonus for real ale drinkers.

 The recommended tea shop for this walk is now Melias Place Cafe (tel 07738 718199) a family run coffee shop and cafe, serving delicious cakes, at 2 Sevenoaks Road, Borough Green, (between the A25 and A227 roads) open until 5 pm, Monday to Saturday, and until 4 pm on Sundays.